Aquatic Center near, but not yet open

 So what is going to happen next?

 “We are going to have Sarasota County Department of Health inspectors here on site beginning Aug.
-6,” she said.
+6,” she said last week.
 “At the same time the Department of Agriculture people will be here checking the pumps and slides.”

 And then?